GAPS-Collab/gaps-online-software/README.md

 The branches following the naming scheme "FISHNAME-X.X" are dedicated to specific tasks, e.g. the NTS campaign.
 Please see the dedicated README for the specific branch.

-The `main` branch will be the latest development branch and the last release branch will follow the main branch closely.
+The `main` branch will be the latest development branch or that what is considered useful for the specific purpose at the time and the last release branch will follow the main branch closely.

 Pre-releases will happen on an irregular timeline and are associated with specific git tags.

-### Build system
+### Build system (C++)

 The installation uses `cmake`.
 Create a build directory and execute `cmake <gaps-online-software source directory> --install-prefix <install_dir>`